photo to see a larger picture in a slide show.)

 to Bernard Godfirnon.
 The restoration took two years and when the

 returned to Dirk it was fully restored, cosmetically – but it would not

 run.
-These photos were taken during the restoration - note the frame
+The following photos were taken during the restoration:

 Having spent a lot of

 money on the bike, Dirk put the machine on

 display in his flat above his business.
 At first it was hung on the